 Red squirrels live in coniferous forests and deciduous woods in Europe and northern Asia.
 Their range extends from the UK, Ireland and Western Europe to Russia, Mongolia, and northwest China.
 Numbers in the UK have fallen dramatically since grey squirrels were introduced as an ornamental species in the 1870s.

-The red squirrel is officially classed as Near Threatened in England, Wales and Northern Ireland, but is locally common in Scotland.
+The red squirrel is officially classed as 'near threatened' in England, Wales and Northern Ireland, but is locally common in Scotland.
 The main cause behind their decline, as I mentioned previously, is the introduction of grey squirrels from America.
 There are three main reasons why greys are a threat.
 Firstly, grey squirrels carry a disease, squirrel parapox virus, which does not appear to affect their health but often kills red squirrels.
-Also, grey squirrels are more likely to eat green acorns, so will decimate the food source before reds get to them.
-Reds can’t digest mature acorns, so can only eat green acorns.
+Also, grey squirrels are more likely to eat green acorns, so will decimate the food sources before reds get to them.
+Reds can't digest mature acorns, so can only eat green acorns.
 And, when red squirrels are put under pressure they will not breed as often.
-Another huge factor in their decline is the loss of woodland over the last century, but road traffic and predators are all threats too.
+Another huge factor in their decline is the loss of woodland over the last century, but road traffic and predators are also threats, too.

 Red squirrels are very elusive and spend much of their time in the tree canopy.
 Ways to spot them include looking out for large dreys in trees, scratch marks on bark, and chewed pine cones that look like chewed apple cores.
 It is also helpful to listen for their 'chuk chuk' noise, which is a vocalisation they often use.